Finding travel blogging sponsorships and travel the world for free isn’t a tough thing to do. You just need to know HOW!

 An ideal way of improving your chances of getting sponsors for travel is by believing in the expression of ‘the power of unity’.
 How?
 Imagine it this way…

 If 1000 people read your blog every month you have a readership of 1000 people in a month.
 Now if you start writing for a travel magazine from tomorrow that has a readership of 100,000 a month, what do you become?
-A travel blogger and a freelance writer (let’s call you a travel influencer) who can offer a possible readership of 100,000+1000 people a month.
-Now that’s a good looking figure for motivating a travel company for sponsoring your trip.
+A travel blogger (or let’s call you a travel writer) who can offer a possible readership of 100,000+1000 people a month.
+Now that’s a good looking figure to motivate a travel company or a tourism board to sponsor your trip.

-Remember… Professional travel blogging isn’t only about having an impressive blog, but about having an impressive personal portfolio.
+Remember… Professional travel blogging isn’t only about having an impressive blog, but about having an impressive personal portfolio and being able to provide more reach to a potential sponsor.